 State-of-the-art of education on solar energy in urban planning

-This recent report from the TCP on Solar Heating and Cooling (SHC TCP) focuses on the important role of education in strengthening the knowledge and competency of those responsible for urban planning.
+This recent report from the SHC TCP focuses on the important role of education in strengthening the knowledge and competency of those responsible for urban planning.
 As part of this study, an international survey of nine countries was carried out to identify needs and gaps in order to improve teaching methods at a later stage.
 The results of the surveys and subsequent interviews will be used to generate an e-learning platform.
 Download here.

 Researching negative emissions technology